Contact our Compass Student Services

 At Champlain, we are committed to recognizing and supporting students' academic achievements.

 Each year, Champlain invests more than $36 million toward scholarships.
 These scholarships, which do not have to be repaid, support more than 95% of students in paying part of their educational costs.

 Students will be reviewed for a variety of institutional scholarships that recognize superior academic achievement, student financial need, or both.

-All high school seniors who are accepted in one of Champlain's bachelor degree programs will automatically be considered for one of Champlain's merit scholarships.
-These scholarships focus on students who exemplify excellence in academics and engagement outside the classroom -- traits that characterize our outstanding faculty and student body.
+All applicants admitted into a Champlain degree program will automatically be considered for one of Champlain's merit-based scholarships.
+These scholarships focus on students who exemplify excellence in academics as well as engagement outside the classroom—traits that reflect our outstanding students and faculty.

 All admitted applicants who complete the Free Application for Federal Student Aid (FAFSA) will be considered for Champlain's need-based scholarships.
 These scholarships are awarded to students with demonstrated financial need, which allows the College to enroll the brightest, most engaged students regardless of family income.

 Our financial aid staff awards scholarships that match the student's level of achievement, need, and other characteristics.
 To make the process easy to navigate, there are no separate scholarship applications to complete.

 Our scholarships are renewed annually as long as the student remains enrolled full time.
 No minimum GPA is required for scholarship renewal and awards do not need to be repaid.
 Champlain College scholarships are applied towards the student's cost of attendance.